 Understanding our users

-My team and I conducted 10 semi-structured interviews with stay-at-home parents around the country asking about their schedules, chores, and challenges.
-Although we had hypothesized that stay-at-home parents would find maintaining their social lives the most difficult, another story started to unfold once we began affinity mapping the results of our interviews.
+We had hypothesized that stay-at-home parents would find maintaining their social lives the most difficult, but another story started to unfold once we began affinity mapping the results of our interviews.

-The parents reported that their biggest challenge was finding time for themselves and their hobbies in the midst of
+The parents' biggest challenge was finding time for themselves and their hobbies in the midst of their unpredictable schedules.

 One reason parents reported having such little time for themselves was because of their hectic and constantly changing schedules.

-One of the main reasons parents had less time for themselves was because they were constantly watching their kids or taking care of the home.
+One of the main reasons parents had less time for themselves was because they were constantly watching their kids or doing work around the home.

 Another major pain point that the stay-at-home parents reported was feeling boredom and exhaustion after doing chores for long periods of time.